mvolkmann/blog/src/dart.md

 ### Isolates

 All Dart code runs in an isolate.
-Each isolate is executed in a single thread.
+Each isolate is executed in a single thread and has its own event loop.
 The `main` function of a Dart program and everything it invokes runs in the main isolate provided by Dart.
 Additional isolates can be created to run code in new threads.